1. Home

 • Community organizations

-A logo identifies resources that provide access to injection equipment.
-This logo consists of a black square that displays a red and white syringe on 2 circular arrows, one red and the other white.
+A logo helps identify resources that provide access to safe drug use equipment.
+It consists of a black square that displays a red and white syringe on two circular arrows, one red and the other white.

 Other services provided by CAMIs

-In addition to providing injection equipment, most CAMIs collect used syringes.
+In addition to providing sterile drug-use equipment, most CAMIs collect used syringes.

 • Access to care and treatment